Judgements about the value and cost of human factors information in design

 Abstract:

 This research investigated the criteria by which designers of human-machine systems evaluate design information.
 It has been suggested that information search behavior is governed by three attributes of the information being sought: perceived relevance, perceived importance, and perceived cost.
 These ideas were formalized and empirically evaluated with a questionnaire study.
 Professional designers of nuclear power plant control rooms were asked to rate hypothetical information search questions in terms of relevance, importance, cost, and effort.
-In the general results, the findings show that a linear additive model with either relevance, importance, or both, as pbkp_redictors provides the best fit for the ratings of the majority of respondents.
-Looking at the individual respondents though, cost was often a significant pbkp_redictor in addition to importance and relevance.
+In the general results, the findings show that a linear additive model with either relevance, importance, or both, as predictors provides the best fit for the ratings of the majority of respondents.
+Looking at the individual respondents though, cost was often a significant predictor in addition to importance and relevance.
 The findings have important practical implications for increasing the utilization of information during design.

 Año de publicación: